-Students will receive study materials prior to the Summer School and the book ‘Israel on Trial’.
+Students will receive a reading list prior to the Summer School and the book ‘Israel on Trial’.

 The participation fee is US$ 2400.
 This includes: accommodation based on double occupancy, breakfast, excursions and teaching materials; excludes: lunch, dinner, flights to/from Israel) – US$2400.

-FOR REGISTRATION OR MORE INFORMATION email to SS19@thinc.info
+FOR REGISTRATION AND ADDITIONAL INFORMATION email to SS19@thinc.info

 If you would want to sponsor the Summer School 2019, please, contact Pieter Hoogendoorn via firstname.lastname@example.org.